Maria d'Apparecida: Career

 She began her career working as a primary school teacher on the outskirts of Rio de Janeiro until she decided on a career change.
 Between 1955 and 1958, D'Apparecida worked as an announcer at various Brazilian radio stations.
 She wanted to work at the Theatro Municipal in Rio de Janeiro, but was told by an Italian-Brazilian businessperson in the conservative carioca society of the 1950s that "You have a beautiful voice, but you are black.
 And black women don't sing at the Municipal Theater."
 D'Apparecida, a mezzo-soprano, took up lyrical music after being encouraged to do so by the pianist, soprano and teacher Graziela de Salerno.
 She won a medal at a singing competition in Italy promoted by the Brazilian Press Association.
 D'Apparecida decided to move to Paris, France with the composer Waldemar Henrique in 1959 because she was disillusioned with possible lyrical singing work in Brazil, where she was frequently harassed and faced racial discrimination.
 In 1961, she joined the Théâtre de l'Odéon, performing recitals of Brazilian melody songs.
 She also performed the role of Dido in Henry Purcell's Dido and Aeneas and Georges Bizet's Carmen at the Grand Théâtre de Bordeaux in 1962, the latter washer first major performance in a French theatre.

 In September 1965, D'Apparecida made her only stage appearance in Brazil, portraying Carmen with the Paris Opera at the Theatro Municipal do Rio in Rio de Janeiro.
 That same year, the Paris Opera employed her to replace the unwell Maria Callas as Carmen.
 D'Apparecida became the first black Latin American female to portray Carmen at the Paris Opera as well as the first black Latin American woman to perform with the company.
 In 1967, she was featured in the premiere of Fiançailles à Saint-Domingue at the Grand Théâtre de Bordeaux and in Lucrèce de Padoue at Théâtre Gérard Philipe in Saint-Denis.
-D'Apparecida interperted L'heure espagnole at the Opéra-Comique in Paris in 1972.
+D'Apparecida interpreted L'heure espagnole at the Opéra-Comique in Paris in 1972.
 A major car accident involving a taxi failing to stop at a red light and crashing into her windshield in Brussels on 24 December 1974 required her to cease lyrical singing because she was no longer able to sing high notes since she would be in severe pain.
 D'Apparecida took three years to recover from the accident before resuming lyrical signing although she was no longer able to perform an entire opera.

 In 1977, D'Apparecida recorded the album Maria D'Apparecida et Baden Powell with the guitarist Baden Powell and 20 others.
 She did recitals and concerts at multiple theatres in Paris and conducted at Bobino in 1978.
 D'Apparecida was in the 1988 show Canta o Brazil at the Carré Sylvia Monfort.
 She partook in numerous festivals in France and overseas, being named General Delegate for Brazil in 1992, and touring South America in 2000.
 D'Apparecida did not face discrimination in France, and recorded more than 20 albums.